NoaSenesi/Grammar2Table/README.md

 0. No optimization
 1. Remove ERROR actions
 2. Remove leading commas and state number
-3. Replace action type by a single character
+3. Replace action type by a single character, replace arrow by equals and removes "I" in states

 ## Syntax